afitzgibbon/Java---Console-Menu-Framework/README.md

 	org.andy.ui.console.Menu
 	org.andy.ui.console.MenuItem

 I have also added a test class to demonstrate just how easy it is to utilise this framework.
-As can be seen from the test class, menu construction and user input-handling and validation is taken care of, all you are required to do is map a MenuItem to a target method or sub-menu and Menu will 'invoke' this mapping when the MenuItem is chosen.
+On looking at this test class it can be seen; menu construction and user input-handling and validation is taken care of, all you are required to do is map a MenuItem to a target method or sub-menu and Menu will 'invoke' this mapping when the MenuItem is chosen.